carbon-language/carbon-lang/clang/docs/ClangTools.rst

 ================

-The core set of Clang tools that are within the main repository are tools that very specifically compliment, and allow use and testing of *Clang* specific functionality.
+The core set of Clang tools that are within the main repository are tools that very specifically complement, and allow use and testing of *Clang* specific functionality.

 ``clang-check``